Rain724/AutoLN/README.md

 only, but support for music, movies, and more are in the works.
 AutoLN can also live along side any scripts you currently have in place.

 \* rTorrent is not required, though.
-AutoLN can be called from other scripts/applications too!
+AutoLN can be called from other scripts/applications too!<br>
 \*\* Sorting/Organizing by copying is also supported.